openscad/openscad/README.md

 ```

 This creates `openscad.wasm` & `openscad.js` in the `build/` folder.

-[openscad/openscad-wasm](https://github.com/openscad/openscad-wasm) shows how the Docker image is built and has usage examples.

 [openscad/openscad-playground](https://github.com/openscad/openscad-playground) uses the WASM build to provide a Web UI with a subset of features of OpenSCAD.